liplum/CyberIO/src/net/liplum/lib/skeletal/Skeletal.md

 Once update should do the following things in order.

-1. Apply the force on velocity.
+1. Apply the acceleration on angular velocity.
-2. Clear the force.
+2. Clear acceleration.
-3. Apply the velocity on position.
+3. Apply the angular velocity on position.
-4. Calculate the distance between two joints after/before the *step 3*
-5. Calculate how much more/less distance there is between two joints.
-6. Apply the attenuating/pulling force on proximate joints.